freenas/freenas-docs/userguide/quick.rst

   the GUI using Internet Explorer, use
   `Firefox <https://www.mozilla.org/en-US/firefox/all/>`_ instead.

-* If you receive "An error occurred!" messages when attempting to configure an item in the GUI, make sure that the browser is set to allow cookies from the %brand% system.
+* If you receive :guilabel:`An error occurred!` messages when attempting to configure an item in the GUI, make sure that the browser is set to allow cookies from the %brand% system.

 This `blog post
 <http://fortysomethinggeek.blogspot.com/2012/10/ipad-iphone-connect-with-freenas-or-any.html>`_